Here is the new Avios redemption pricing chart for flight bookings on British Airways partner airlines.

 Now that the new pricing scheme is out we have more clarity on Avios partner redemptions.
 Annoyingly, British Airways has not released a full chart with the new pricing, leaving it up to users to uncover it flight-by-flight.

-As a reminder, this chart applies only to flights booked with British Airways partners Alaska Airlines, Air Italy, American Airlines, Cathay Pacific, Finnair, Japan Airlines, LATAM, Malaysia Airlines, Qantas, Qatar Airways, S7, Sri Lankan and Royal Jordanian Airlines.
+As a reminder, this chart applies only to flights booked with British Airways partners Alaska Airlines, American Airlines, Cathay Pacific, Finnair, Japan Airlines, LATAM, Malaysia Airlines, Qantas, Qatar Airways, S7, Sri Lankan and Royal Jordanian Airlines.

 Flyertalk managed to compile most of the chart (thanks!) and we filled in the gaps.
 Remember that: